ABOUT US

 Mission StatementDrum and Brass Empowers Communities Through Inclusive Music-Making

-Drum and Brass is a community-focused organisation dedicated to creating music-making opportunities for underserved and underrepresented communities in Cumbria.
+Drum and Brass is a community-focused organisation dedicated to creating music-making opportunities for underserved and under-represented communities in Cumbria and Leicester.
 Each year, we empower over 200 individuals, many of whom face barriers such as socio-economic challenges, disabilities, or lack of local resources, to learn an instrument and join our inclusive music groups.
 We are committed to breaking down these barriers through a welcoming and accessible approach, ensuring everyone, regardless of background or ability, has the opportunity to experience the benefits of music.

 Through our digital content, events, and collaborations, we reach thousands more, helping to combat social isolation and build stronger community connections.
 We use music as a tool to promote mental well-being, promote social cohesion and belonging.
 Our grassroots approach involves co-creating workshops and events directly with local communities, aligning with their specific needs, cultural contexts, and aspirations.